Can a Tenant Have Someone Else Move In Without Permission?

 This can be tricky.

-Not quite the same, but I once had a tenant home an authorised pet dog.
+Not quite the same, but I once had a tenant home an unauthorised pet dog.
 That was tricky.
 Anyways, that’s another story for another time.
 I digress.

 So, presumably, one way or another you have been notified that your tenant has moved someone else in, so this creates two primary issues:

-- Determining whether the mystery person is a regular visitor or indeed a permanent occupant (often it’s difficult to prove)
+• Establishing Occupancy Status: Determining whether the mystery person is a regular visitor or a permanent occupant (which is often difficult to prove).

-- How to approach your tenant about the matter
+• Communicating With the Tenant: How to approach your tenant about the matter.

 Honestly, you could just do nothing and plead ignorance, especially if your tenant has a good track record.
 That’s *probably* not a terrible option.